-A new cycling and pedestrian trail is being constructed largely within the E&N rail corridor.
-Once complete, this newest addition to the trail system will provide an important non-motorized and recreation link between Victoria and the West Shore.
+A new cycling and pedestrian trail has been constructed largely within the E&N rail corridor.
+This newest addition to the trail system provides an important non-motorized and recreation link between Victoria and the West Shore.
 Esquimalt Nation worked in partnership with the Township of View Royal, CRD and the Ministry of Transportation.
 Esquimalt Nation contributed land and access to assist in successful completion of this community project.

 Trail Construction 2018

 Maplebank Road to Hallowell Road (1 km)

 This section of trail will be completed in the Fall 2018.
 At present, the segment between Maplebank Road and the Admirals Road/Hallowell Road intersection is nearing completion.
 The Hallowell Road segment will be under construction from June through to Fall 2018.
 The CRD is working with the Island Corridor Foundation, the Town of View Royal, Esquimalt and Songhees Nations, and the Ministry of Transportation and Infrastructure on this 1 km section of trail.

 Atkins Avenue to Savory School (1 km)

 This section of trail will fill a 1 km gap between the railway crossing on Atkins Avenue and Savory School in Langford.
 Construction is planned for Fall 2018 to Fall 2019.